 …

-Provider domain Xd is of interest in use case 6 and H.248 BGW (Nk) selected control plane reporting point.
+Provider domain Xd and the selected control plane reporting point in H.248 BGW (Nk) is of interest in use case 6.
 Measurement, reporting and filtering is similar to the previous use cases.
-The H.248 BGW provides additionally the RPRTCP capability (3.1) and (3.2) for the reporting of MG-local measurements (1) and (2.1) respectively.
+The H.248 BGW (Nk) additionally provides the RPRTCP capability (3.1) and (3.2) for the reporting of MG-local measurements (1) and (2.1) respectively.
 UE A therefore also has all measurements results available: they could be used by the UE-embedded application control logic.

 I.8 Use case 7: Multiple IP network domains – segment-based measurements